Part E: Suspension and exclusion powers

 8.2.
 You may not submit coursework or sit examinations or course tests during the period of your suspension.
 Material submitted for assessment prior to the date of suspension (essays, course tests, exam scripts etc.) will be marked in accordance with usual practice, but you will not receive any award to which you may otherwise be entitled pending resolution of the reason(s) for the suspension.
 The mark will remain provisional and will not be confirmed by the Board of Examiners until the suspension is lifted.

 8.3.
-You may not access any of the central University Services (e.g. Library, IT systems, including your University email account, or, as a student, the Sportspark and car park), unless specific permission is granted by the Director of Student Services or someone acting on their behalf (for example, to give you permission to attend a meeting or an appointment at Student Support Services or the University Medical Centre).
+You may not access any of the central University Services (e.g. Library, IT systems, including your University email account, or, as a student, the Sportspark and car park), unless specific permission is granted by the Director of Student Services or someone acting on their behalf (for example, to give you permission to attend a meeting or an appointment at Student Services or the University Medical Centre).

 8.4.
-You may continue to access non-academic information, advice and guidance offered by Student Support but by telephone or email only unless prior agreement has been obtained from the Director of Student Services or someone acting on their behalf so that you can come on campus for a specific appointment.
+You may continue to access non-academic information, advice and guidance offered by Student Services but by telephone or email only unless prior agreement has been obtained from the Director of Student Services or someone acting on their behalf so that you can come on campus for a specific appointment.

 8.5.
-You will normally be required to vacate any University Residences for which you hold a licence and, in the case of an assured tenancy agreement, the University may take legal steps to evict you.
+You will be required to vacate any University Residences for which you hold a licence and, in the case of an assured tenancy agreement, the University may take legal steps to evict you.

 8.6.
-Applications to Student Support Services for loans and/ or grants will not normally be considered during the period of suspension.
+Applications to Student Services for loans and/ or grants will not normally be considered during the period of suspension.

 8.7.
 If you break the terms of a suspension from study and exclusion from University Property and Services the University may commence immediate disciplinary proceedings under Regulation 10.1.10 as a result.